TalAter/annyang/docs/README.md

 Receives an optional options object which supports the following options:

-- `autoRestart` (Boolean, default: true) Should annyang restart itself if it is closed indirectly, because of silence or window conflicts?
+- `autoRestart` (boolean, default: true) Should annyang restart itself if it is closed indirectly, because of silence or window conflicts?
-- `continuous`  (Boolean, default: undefined) Allow forcing continuous mode on or off.
+- `continuous`  (boolean, default: undefined) Allow forcing continuous mode on or off.
 Annyang is pretty smart about this, so only set this if you know what you're doing.

 #### Examples:
 ````javascript